fidaa-mahboob/Financial-Record-API-MVP/README.md

 ## Minimal Viable Product: Financial Records API v1

-This first iteration of an MVP API that is designed to help a client store financial data in AWS cloud.
+This first iteration of an MVP API is designed to help a client store financial data in AWS cloud.

 ### Technology
 <ul>